 A famous TV commercial once asked, “Where’s the beef?”
 As many of us become more invested in knowing where our food is produced, we may start asking instead, “Where does the beef come from?”
 For example, which U.S. state raises the most cattle?
-Texas has the most cattle of any state in 2021, with nearly twice as many heads raised as the next closest state.
+Texas has the most cattle of any state, with nearly twice as many heads raised as the next closest state.

 In this article, we’ll learn just how many cattle are in Texas anyway as well as some facts about the cattle industry in America overall.